mohamadch91/microprocessor-LAb/Readme.md

-# AUT Microproccesor and assembley  Course LAB
+# AUT Microproccesor and assembly  Course LAB

 *Please star this repo if you like it.*